tehsausage-forks/frozen/README.md

 - Built-in base64 encoder and decoder for binary data
 - Parser provides low-level callback API and high-level scanf-like API
 - 100% test coverage
-- Used in [Mongoose OS](https://mongoose-os.com), an operating system for connected commercial products on low-power microcontrollers

 # API reference